carledwards/thecarledwards-site/content/posts/carls-tech-tenets.md

 ## 3. Dashboard Mounted Waze Buttons

-A control panel in your car or on your motorcycle/car to alert you of dangers ahead, with easy buttons to report issues or give a thumbs-up.
+A control panel in your car (or on your motorcycle) to alert you of dangers ahead, with easy buttons to report issues or give a thumbs-up.
 Simple, yet effective.
 I would purchase a subscription to have these features.

 ## 4. Hands-Free Horn

 Back in the 60's and 70's cars had a foot switch for the high beams.
 Let's bring that back for the horn.
 It keeps your hands on the wheel and could save your wrists from airbags if you are in an accident.
+Here is my first [foot horn prototype](https://github.com/carledwards/foot-horn) in my truck.

 ## 5. Voice-Activated Horn